dscalzi/Nebula/README.md

 * `name` The name of the distribution file.
   * OPTIONAL (default: `distribution`)

+Options:

+* `--installLocal` Have the application install a copy of the generated distribution to the Helios data folder.
+  * OPTIONAL (default: false)
+  * This is useful to easily test the new distribution.json in dev mode on Helios.
+  * Tip: Set name to `dev_distribution` when using this option.

 >
 > Example Usage
 >
 > `generate distro`
+>
+> `generate distro dev_distribution --installLocal`
 >

 ---